antekai/gatsby-blog/content/parts/info.md

 title: info
 ---

-Hi, I am Andreas, a front end web developer based in Berlin.
-Here I share demos, projects and ideas.
+Hi, I am a Front-end Developer with a multidisciplinary background and a growth mindset.
+Open for opportunities.
+Feel free to contact me.